 How Loneliness Affects Health

-But there is a clinical definition of loneliness, and it is not necessarily about being alone.
+There is a clinical definition of loneliness, and it is not necessarily about being alone.
 It is about the perception of being alone and isolated that matters most.

 The New Office

 Offices have changed in the last decade.
 Cubicles and rooms with doors are a thing of the past.
 Most offices adhere to open-plan office spaces where there is little privacy.
 In theory, since everyone is face to face they are connected because there are no walls, no doors that separate co-workers.
 But this atmosphere can also promote a feeling of disconnectedness.
 Co-workers are more likely to communicate electronically and not talk or have social interactions, in order to not disrupt one another.